 Once again, while bookmarks do have usefulness, they can quickly get out of control.
 Got through your bookmarks to determine what you still want to keep there.

-In Firefox, Tap the menu button, tap Your Library, tap Bookmarks to find the bookmark that you saved
+In Firefox, Tap the menu button, tap Your Library, and tap Bookmarks to find the bookmark that you saved

 On a Mac, In the Safari app on your Mac, click the Sidebar button in the toolbar, then click the Bookmarks button

-While I regularly go through and delete and unsubscribe from unwanted email, now is a particularly good time to do so.
+While I regularly go through and delete and unsubscribe from unwanted emails, now is a particularly good time to do so.
 If you did any online shopping over the holidays, those vendors have your email address and are regularly sending promotions to you.